 Don’t you dare tell me that you’ve never had a Molten Lava Dessert at Chili’s.
 Don’t.
 You.
 Dare.
-A few years ago I was in Hawaii and we were STARVING, the first and only restaurant that we found was a Chili’s.
-Random eh?
-We had this copycat chili’s molten lava cake for dessert and while we may not really be cake people, this is soooo delicious!
+A few years ago, I was in Hawaii and we were STARVING, and the first and only restaurant that we found was a Chili’s.
+Random, eh?
+We had this molten lava cakes for dessert and they were so delicious!

-The dessert is a moist, chocolate cake filled with a delicious fudge sauce, topped with ice cream that has a homemade magic chocolate shell on it.
-It is served warm and the cold ice cream is a delicious contrast.
+Molten chocolate lava cakes are moist chocolate cakes filled with a delicious fudge sauce that are topped with ice cream a homemade magic chocolate shell.
+Lava cakes are served warm, and the cold ice cream is a delicious contrast.

-To make the cake, you’re just going to use a boxed cake which we will doctor up using sour cream.
+To make the molten lava cakes, you’re just going to use a boxed cake, which we will doctor up using sour cream.
 It makes a really moist cake that holds up well to the fudge inside.

 In order to make a molten lava cake you need to fill it with hot fudge and then freeze it for a bit so that when you warm up the cake the fudge pours out versus being absorbed by the cake.
 Does that make sense?

 Think about poke cakes, you don’t want the fudge absorbed, though that is delicious, instead it’s best to freeze it so that it stays in the center until you want it to come pouring out.

 We’ve also included a great hot fudge recipe in the recipe card below, but I wont even blink an eye if you skip it and just buy hot fudge from the ice cream section at the store.
 Though I do think homemade magic shell is far too easy to not do yourself you could buy that as well.

 To make homemade chocolate magic shell you just need chocolate chips, we prefer both milk and semi sweet or straight semi sweet and then coconut oil.
 Melt, stir and set aside.